 - Methodists are willing to pay up to one dollar for a meal at the church.

-- Methodists still serve Jell-O in the proper liturgical color of the season and think that peas in a tuna casserole adds too much color.
+- Methodists still serve jelly in the proper liturgical colour of the season and think that peas in a tuna casserole adds too much colour.

 - Methodists believe that it is OK to poke fun at themselves and never take themselves too seriously.

 And finally, You know you are a Methodist when: